The 25 Best Restaurants In Philadelphia

 When you can't decide on what type of pizza you're in the mood for but know it has to be incredible, head to Pizza Jawn in Manayunk.
 They have three kinds of pies—round, grandma, and Detroit-style—and all three come with expert leopard char marks and crunchy crusts.
 You have to buy everything at this takeout-only spot by placing an order online.
 With 38 topping options, specialty menu items like lasagna sandwiches, and creative pies like a take on a Big Mac that’s covered in Thousand Island dressing, you might be tempted to go wild with the wide-spanning menu.
 But even though the place offers you more dress-up options for your pizza than a Build-A-Bear workshop with a wood-burning oven, the simple margherita is still the way to go.

 photo credit: PHOTO CREDIT: GAB BONGHI

-Lark is the city’s ideal date night spot.
+Lark is Philly's best date night spot.
 The impressive amount of candles, cozy booths, and chandeliers make this Bala restaurant perfect for a special evening, but the balcony elevates it to the most romantic place in the city.
-There’s a great view of the Schuylkill River, and while you can't have a full meal out there, you can still lounge at one of their outdoor fire pits and drink a cocktail.
+There’s a great view of the Schuylkill River, and while you can't have a full meal out there, you can still lounge at one of their outdoor fire pits and enjoy a cocktail.
 The Mediterranean menu changes often, but all of the bigger plates work great split between two people.
 Make sure to order things from every section of the menu, including a few plates of pasta and definitely a large entree—the grilled trout and strip steak are favorites.
 The next time your anniversary rolls around, ditch the lame Hallmark card and just book a table at Lark instead.

 photo credit: Max Grudzinski